 Malta has integrated MiCA into its legislative framework through key updates to existing laws as well as the enactment of new legislation, specifically the Markets in Crypto-Assets Act and the Markets in Crypto-Assets Act (Fees) Regulations, ensuring a smooth transition to the new EU-wide framework.
 Under MiCA and the updated Maltese framework, CASPs and Issuers can obtain a licence from the Malta Financial Services Authority ('MFSA').
 The Virtual Financial Assets (Amendment) Regulations have also come into force to amend the original legislative framework.
-These regulations form part of the exercise being carried out to implement MiCA at a national level.
+These regulations form part of the exercise being carried out locally to implement MiCA and provide for the manner in which the provisions of the original framework will cease to apply as the provisions of MiCA, the Markets in Crypto-Assets Act and any regulations and rules issued thereunder come into force